What we're doing

-We believe that if managed properly there'll be enough water to meet the needs of both people and nature in future years.
-To achieve this, businesses, governments, NGOs and individuals all need to play their part.
+We believe that, managed properly, there can be enough water to meet the needs of both people and nature.
+To achieve this, businesses, governments, NGOs and communities all need to play their part.
 This partnership is an important step on that journey.

 Coca-Cola Great Britain and WWF have been working together on water-sensitive farming in the UK since 2012, returning 1.2 billion litres of water back to the environment.
 We’re proud to announce that we’re extending our partnership for another three years, building on our pioneering work to protect precious river habitats in the UK, supported by a grant from The Coca-Cola Foundation.